Blog2018 ≫ Homework for today is the present perfect tense

 We have not built a bird table.
 I have not been to an exercise class.
 The boys have not done their homework.

-Paul Clarkeʼs blog - I live in Hythe near Folkestone, Kent.
-Wed to Clare + dad to two, I'm a full-stack web engineer, and I do js / Node, some ruby, other languages ect ect.
-I like pubbing, parkrun, eating, home automation and other diy jiggery-pokery, history, tree stuff, TV, squirrels, pirates, lego, and TIME TRAVEL.
+Paulʼs weblog - I live in A sleepy town, Kent.
+Wed + dad to 2, I am a full stack web engineer, + I do js / node, some ruby, other languages etc. My hobbies are pubbing, running, restaurants, home automation and other diy jiggery-pokery, history, tree stuff, telly, squirrels, pirates, lego, and time travel.